vllm-project/vllm-project.github.io/_posts/2024-09-05-perf-update.md

 Previously, after generating each token, vLLM moved the model output from GPU to CPU, checked the stopping criteria to determine if the request had finished, and then executed the next step.
 This output processing was often slow, involving de-tokenizing the generated token IDs and performing string matching, with the overhead increasing as batch sizes grew.

-To address this inefficiency, we introduced asynchronous output processing, which overlaps the output processing with model execution.
+To address this inefficiency, we introduced *asynchronous output processing*, which overlaps the output processing with model execution.
 Instead of processing the output immediately, vLLM now delays it, performing the processing of the `n`-th step output while executing the `n+1`-th step.
 This approach assumes that no request from the `n`-th step has met the stopping criteria, incurring a slight overhead of executing one additional step per request.
 However, the significant boost in GPU utilization more than offsets this cost, leading to improved overall performance.

 This improves the time-per-output-token of running Llama 70B models on 4xH100 by 8.7%.